pixijs/pixijs/bundles/pixi.js-node/README.md

 import * as PIXI from "@pixi/node";
 ```

-#### Apple Silicon Users
+### Error installing canvas package

-The [canvas](https://www.npmjs.com/package/canvas) library currently being used does not have a pre-built version for Apple Silicon.
+The [canvas](https://www.npmjs.com/package/canvas) library currently being used does not have a pre-built version for every environment.
+When the package detects an unsupported environment, it will try to build from source.

-You will need to run the following command and then reinstall.
+To build from source you will need to make sure you have the following dependencies installed and then reinstall:

 `brew install pkg-config cairo pango libpng jpeg giflib librsvg`

-### Basic Usage Example
+## Basic Usage Example
 This example uses `express`, however, you can use any framework you like.

 ```js